Johns Hopkins Wilmer Eye Institute

 Baltimore, MD 21287

 Cataracts, Cornea/Anterior Segment Disease, Corneal Disorders, Corneal Dystrophies, External Diseases of the Eye, Fuchs Dystrophy of the Cornea, Laser Surgery, Ophthalmology, Refractive Surgery

-Refractive Surgery; Cataract Surgery; Infections of the Eye; Surgery of the Cornea; Infections of the Cornea; Dry Eye
+Surgery of the Cornea; Cataract Surgery; Dry Eye; Refractive Surgery; Infections of the Eye; Infections of the Cornea

 Ashley Behrens, M.D., is the KKESH/WEI Professor of International Ophthalmology and chief of the comprehensive ophthalmology division at the Wilmer Eye Institute.
 He specializes in the medical and surgical management of cataracts and corneal diseases, including corneal transplantation techniques for Fuchs’ dystrophy and keratoconus, as well as LASIK, PRK and refractive lens exchange surgical techniques.